Factoriality of normal projective varieties: Introduction

 \end{ithm}

+Here $h^k(X)\defs\dim_{\Q}H^k(X,\Q)$ for $k\ins\Z$.
 Recall that $X$ is factorial (resp. $\Q$-factorial) if and only if $\Div(X)\eq\CDiv(X)$ (resp. $\si(X)\eq0$).
-We can show that these are equivalent if $X$ is a local complete intersection and ${\rm codim}_X\Sing\,X\gess3$, see Theorem~\ref{T5.1} below.
-Combined with this and a remark after \eqref{2}, Theorem~\ref{T1} implies the following (which is a slight improvement of Grothendieck's theorem in the projective case, where one assumes ${\rm codim}_X \Sing\,X\gess4$, see Remark~\ref{R5.1} below).
+We can show that these are equivalent if $X$ is a local complete intersection and ${\rm codim}_X\Sing\,X\gess3$, see Theorem~\ref{T4.1} below.
+So $X$ is factorial if $X$ is locally a hypersurface having only isolated singularities with $n\eq3$ and 1 is not an eigenvalue of the Milnor monodromy (so that $\Q_X[n]\simto{\rm IC}_X\Q$ and $\si(X)\eq0$, see also \cite[Theorem 1]{JS}) even if the singularities of $X$ are {\it not\one} 2-semi-rational, see Remark~\ref{R2.10} below.
+Using Theorems~\ref{T1} and \ref{T4.1} below with Proposition~\ref{P1}, we can get the following (which is a slight improvement of Grothendieck's theorem in the projective case, see \cite[XI, Theorem 3.13 (ii)]{Gro}, where one assumes ${\rm codim}_X \Sing\,X\gess4$, see also Remark~\ref{R4.3} below).